pedronachtigall/Binsularis_genome/README.md

 ```

 ### Demographic inference
 We used [SMC++](https://github.com/popgenmethods/smcpp) to estimate effective population size.
-We retrieved the VCF for each autosome (i.e., we excluded the sex chromosome) to analyze them separately.
+We retrieved the VCF for autosomes only (i.e., we excluded the sex chromosome).

 ```
 smc++ vcf2smc --cores 32 Binsularis_all.variants.filtered.cov.snp.${CHROM}.vcf.gz ${CHROM}.smc.gz ${CHROM}